B. C. Binning

-Bertram Charles Binning (10 February 1909 in Medicine Hat, Alberta - 16 March 1976 in Vancouver, British Columbia), known as B. C. Binning, was best known for his drawings until 1946 when he first exhibited his witty semi-abstract paintings.
+Bertram Charles Binning (10 February 1909 in Medicine Hat, Alberta - 16 March 1976 in Vancouver, British Columbia), known as B. C. Binning, was best known for his drawings until 1946 when he first exhibited his semi-abstract paintings.

 Career

 In 1949, when he was teaching at the Vancouver School of Art (today's Emily Carr University of Art and Design), he was invited by Fred Lasserre, the first director of the School of Architecture at The University of British Columbia (U.B.C.) to come and teach art to the architecture students.
 Binning, from a family of architects, believed that art, architecture and life were intimately connected.

 Binning invited Richard Neutra, one of the leading architects in the Modernism movement in California, to lecture in Vancouver in 1949 and 1953.
 He and his culturally aware wife Jessie (Wyllie) Binning (1906–2007) provided many opportunities in their home for artists, writers and architects to socialize.

 Bert and Jessie Binning fostered close ties with the most recognized figures in art in Vancouver.
 They were friends with Lawren S. Harris and his wife, artist Bess Harris.
 Those in his academic circle of intimates from art school were Gordon A. Smith and his wife Marion Smith, Orville Fisher, Fred Amess, John Koerner, Jack Shadbolt and his wife Doris Shadbolt, Lionel Thomas, and also Bruno Bobak and his wife Molly Lamb Bobak.
-It was an exciting time in the world art scene too.
-The oppressive constraints of Victorian attitudes toward art and architecture had been thrown off.
-In Europe and the United States, Modernist architecture and "futuristic" urban and regional design were taking hold and Binning wanted to introduce them to British Columbia.
+Binning wanted to introduce modernist architecture and "futuristic" urban and regional design, which were taking hold of Europe and the United States, to British Columbia.